Microsoft SQL Server CDC Source (Debezium) [Legacy] Connector for Confluent Cloud¶

 Note

-This is a Quick Start for the fully-managed cloud connector.
-If you are installing the connector locally for Confluent Platform, see Debezium SQL Server CDC Source Connector Connector for Confluent Platform.
+- This Quick Start is for the fully-managed Confluent Cloud connector.
+If you are installing the connector locally for Confluent Platform, see Debezium SQL Server CDC Source Connector for Confluent Platform.

 Features¶